Recycling is free and the more you recycle that's less rubbish going to landfill.

 What goes in the recycling bin

-Your recycling bin must be a council approved bin.
-If you don't have an approved bin, you can purchase one from us.
+We prefer you have a council approved bin.
+You can purchase one from us.

 Put heavy items on top so nothing can fly away.